-There may be a lot of startup costs, but an online boutique website can be an extremely profitable business.
+There may be a lot of startup costs, from website costs to fulfillment and shipping costs, but an online boutique website can be an extremely profitable business.
 This is especially true if your digital marketing is on point and you are passionate about what you are selling.

 Most ecommerce platforms will work for you, but they each have their pros and cons.
 Going through reviews can help you determine which special features and platforms will work for you so you can have a successful business.